jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

               "state": "ENABLED",
               "eventFilter": "type eq 'compute-ops/server' and old/hardware/powerState eq 'ON' and changed/hardware/powerState eq True", "headers": {
+                  "X-Webhook-Secret": "s3cr3t-long-random-value-only-COM-and-your-scenario-know"
               }
             }
         ```

+        > **Note**: Since this is a `merge-patch` request, be sure to include the `X-Webhook-Secret` header again in the `headers` field.
+Sending an empty `headers: {}` would remove the shared secret you defined in step 6.

       [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-31.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-31.png){:class="img-700"}{: data-lightbox="gallery"}{: .bordered-image-thin}